Isaiah 66: Verse 17

 The Jerusalem Bible describes this verse as "a fragment condemning pagan mysteries" linked with verses 3 and 4.

 The nations gathered in (66:18–24)

-God states his purpose for the world to gather them (verse 18) with his means to carry it out into Jerusalem (verses 19–21), to witness the final glory and perdition.
+God states his purpose for the world to gather the nations (verse 18) with his means to carry it out into Jerusalem (verses 19–21), to witness the final glory and perdition.
 In Christian apocalyptic view, this can be connected to the first and second comings (or only the second coming) of Jesus Christ.